-Here is an example foccussed on a user role:
+Here is an example focussed on a user role:

 - As an Admin, I want to be able to see new products and products categories as they are ordered so I can write content for the website.

 And here is one more focused on the user persona:

 - As a Website User, making the correct product choice is vital.
 I want to see my product options side by side so I can make an educated choice quickly.

 You don’t have to write a user story for every little bit of functionality in your application up front.
 You should focus on the Epics because details will be fleshed out when wireframes and designs are created.
 Epics are broken down into smaller stories in backlog grooming sessions.
 Remember, at this point, you are writing to give the designers and developers the minimum information needed to start a productive conversation about how to create your application.

 Once your main user stories are defined, you should have a solid idea of what pages or screens your application will page.
 The sitemap is the first step to documenting this.

 A good sitemap includes the following: